-As already mentioned, these approaches do not require assumptions about a specific probability distribution or regression model.
+Model-agnostic approaches do not require assumptions about a specific probability distribution or regression model.
 Instead, they can be applied on top of any forecasting model.
 Historical simulations are examples, as described in Section \ref{sec:theoryStatistics}.

-Another example is Conformal Prediction \cite{epf_lipiecki2024postprocessing}.
-Given a trained model on historical data, one constructs PIs using nonconformity scores computed from the residuals of a distinct calibration set for each hour of the day.
-For each day $d$ and hour $h$, one computes the absolute residual as the nonconformity score:
+Another example is Conformal Prediction \cite{Lipiecki2024PostprocessingRegression}.
+Given a trained model on historical data, PIs are constructed using nonconformity scores, computed from the residuals of a distinct calibration set for each hour of the day.
+For each day $d$ and hour $h$, the absolute residual as the nonconformity score is computed as,

 where $\hat{y}_{d,h}$ is the point prediction and $y_{d,h}$ is the observed electricity price at hour $h$ of day $d$.